 Education: U.S. Military Academy - West Point, B.S., 1974; Princeton University, M.P.A., International Relations, 1985; Princeton University, Ph.D., International Relations, 1987

-Growing up in Cornwall-on-Hudson, NY, friends nicknamed Petraeus "Peaches."
+Growing up in Cornwall-on-Hudson, New York, friends nicknamed Petraeus "Peaches."

 1975-1979 - Platoon leader, adjutant, 1st Battalion, 509th Airborne Battalion Combat Team in Vicenza, Italy.

 1979-1982 - Commander, then aide de camp, 24th Infantry Division (Mechanized) at Fort Stewart, Georgia.

 1985-1987 - Instructor, then Assistant Professor of Social Sciences, U.S. Military Academy at West Point.

 1987-1988 - Military Assistant to the Supreme Allied Commander Europe, NATO, Brussels, Belgium.

 1989 - Serves as aide to the Army's chief of staff.

 1991 - Is shot in the chest during a training exercise at Fort Campbell, Kentucky.